-While we continue to experience growth in this area, we need continue to increase the percentage of students who enroll and succeed in courses needed for A-G completion and CTE courses/pathways.
+While we continue to experience growth in this area, there is a continued need to increase the percentage of students who enroll and succeed in courses needed for A-G completion and CTE courses/pathways.

 Metric/Indicator Baseline/Actual Outcome Expected Outcome Increase A-G completers by 2% 2017-2018 63% of total 12th grade enrollment We met our goal with 76.2% of 2021 graduating students completing A-G requirements.
+77.4% of 2022 graduating students completed A-G requirements.
 Our goal is to improve to over 80% of students meeting A-G requirements.
 Increase CTE pathway completers by 2% 2018-2019 21.1% of total 12th grade enrollment completed a pathway and 2020 increased to 30.4% We met our goal of 32.1% of 2021 graduating students completing a pathway.
-Our goal is for greater than 35% of students completing a CTE pathway.
+We exceeded our goal with 39.5% of 2022 graduating students completing a pathway.
+Our goal is to continue this increase, with greater than 41.5% of students completing a CTE pathway.